helium/HIP/0024-reward-splitting.md

 The Helium Blockchain Engineering team will decide if adding this functionality to the Helium app is necessary.

 # Drawbacks
-[drawbacks]: #drawbacks

 Drawback considerations include potential chain bloat, the added legal complexities associated with securitization, and the risk of network participants misinterpreting a rewards split as being determinant in ownership.

 # Rationale and Alternatives
-[alternatives]: #rationale-and-alternatives

 The rationale for this change is six-fold.

 1. Enable trust-minimized reward splitting of hotspots
 2. Reduce the time, energy, technical expertise and resources necessary to maintain host-owner relationships
 3. Enable the securitization of hotspots
 4. Allow hosts to see their HNT earnings in real-time within the Helium app